• START HERE

 Glue is also something you probably have at home.
 It’s also convenient to create tactile words like this chalk eggs glue resist activity or teaching moon phases with glue resist.

-We also prefer tacky glue over hot glue gun for cardboard projects.
+We also prefer tacky glue over a hot glue gun for cardboard projects.
 Tacky glue is thin and seems to have similar stickiness without the extra mess or danger of a hot glue gun around a toddler.

 Best free school and art supplies: cardboard and toilet paper rolls!